swpecht/swpecht.github.io/docs/_drafts/liars-poker.md

         * Should be as performant
         * Probably make Action a trait, and then have game actions implement it [ ] Implement pruning for CFR to match CFRCS
+[ ] Change Gamestate::evaluate to just return a float and not a vector to save some allocations

 Need to decide what to include in the first blog post.